Amazon Algorithm Explained - How To Improve Your Amazon Ranking In 2018

 Q: Is there any difference if we put the keywords in the description versus the bullet points versus the backend keywords?

-Q: If you had to sum it all up, what is the most important element of the Amazon algorithm?
+Q: If you had to sum it all up, what is the most important part about the algorithm?

-- You're going to get a lot of sales on your product through inserting many different keywords.
+- You're going to get a lot of sales on your product through many different keywords.

 Your goal is to find the right keywords for your listing.
 You get a lot more sales than your competitors through those.
 And then, you rank higher.
 That's the whole name of the game.

 There are the basics of the Amazon search algorithm.
-It's all based on keywords that people are searching for, and the sales you achieve.
+It's all based off keywords that people are searching and finding the right keyword match for your product.

 Now that you know how the Amazon algorithm works, find out about gated products on Amazon and how to avoid problems...